A urinary tract infection (UTI) can knock you off your feet.

 6. Try apple cider vinegar

 Apple cider vinegar makes the urine acidic and inhibits the growth of bacteria, making it easier to flush bacteria from the urinary tract.
-Vinegar is highly acidic and can damage tooth enamel, so don’t use it as a long-term therapy.
-Talk to your doctor before using apple cider vinegar if you take medication for diabetes or heart disease.
+But vinegar is highly acidic and can damage tooth enamel, so don’t use it as a long-term therapy.
+Talk to your doctor before using apple cider vinegar if you take medications for diabetes mellitus or heart disease.

 7. Get more vitamin C

 Increasing your intake of vitamin C may help treat a urinary tract infection.
 Vitamin C strengthens the immune system so that your body can fight the infection.

 UTIs are painful, but with treatment, you can overcome an infection and prevent recurrent infections.
 Talk to your doctor if you have symptoms of a UTI.
 With proper treatment, you should begin to feel better in a few days.
 Take your antibiotics as instructed — even after your symptoms improve — to prevent complications or a secondary infection.

 If the UTI doesn’t resolve after antibiotic treatment, or you end up with multiple episodes of a UTI, your physician will likely do further testing.
 This could be in the form of a repeat urine culture, urinary tract ultrasound, plain film X-ray, CT scan, cystoscopy, or urodynamic testing.
 You may be referred to a urologist, depending on how chronic or the severity of your UTI.